National Child Abuse Prevention Month – Protective Factors

 By gaining knowledge of protective factors, staff and volunteers will be better prepared to help families obtain resources, support, or learn coping strategies allowing them to parent more effectively, even when under stress.

-Here are the six protective factors and associated links.
+Here are the six protective factors:

 - Nurturing and attachment – Early childhood experiences affect all aspects of behavior and development.
 When children and parents develop a strong bond, the result is increased trust, positive guidance, and protection.